AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 Task Statement
 --------------

-Write an interactive program to return a state vector based on a user’s input.
+Write an interactive program to return a state vector based on a user's input.
 Code the program with the capability to recover from user input mistakes, inform the user of the mistake, then continue to run.